ASSERT-KTH/nano-agent/README.md

 # Nano

-*A minimal, no‑magic coding‑agent for:*
+*A minimal coding‑agent for:*

 1. agent‑in‑the‑loop reinforcement learning
 2. understanding coding agents in clear, minimal terms
-3. running neat little code fixes with modern LLMs
+3. running neat little code fixes

 ---